Products

 • Typically divided into 2–4 doses per day

-• If a dose is missed, take as soon as remembered unless it's almost time for the next dose
+• If a dose is missed, take as soon as remembered unless it is almost time for the next dose

 Dose Adjustments:

-• Based on urinary copper excretion and clinical response
+Based on urinary copper excretion and clinical response; lower maintenance doses may be used after initial treatment.

 Safety Profile and Side Effects